ddkpham/dhyana/README.md

     - This is the main feature of the app
     - Provides the ability to create, read, update, and delete columns (such as backlog, in progress, in review, done, etc)
-    - Provides the ability to create, read, update, and delete tasks.
+    - Provides the ability to create, read, update, and delete tasks
         - Contain fields such as title, description, time estimated and completed, user assigned, priority and flag
         - Provides ability to leave comments on individual tasks
     - Ability to quickly swap between different projects